Buckinghamshire County Cricket Club: Earliest cricket

 A match in October 1730 on Datchet Heath (now known as Datchet Common), outside the village of Datchet near Windsor, is the first reference to cricket in Buckinghamshire.
 Datchet is nowadays in Berkshire but was historically part of Buckinghamshire.

 In September 1740, a team called "Buckinghamshire, Berkshire & Hertfordshire" played two matches against the famous London Cricket Club at Uxbridge and the Artillery Ground.
 London won the first "with great difficulty" but no post-match report was found of the second.

 In 1759, an All-England team that played three matches against the noted Dartford Cricket Club included a wicketkeeper called Gill from Buckinghamshire.
 The same player almost certainly featured in another All-England team in 1772.

 A number of games involving Buckinghamshire teams are mentioned in newspapers of the late 18th century.
-Unlike neighbouring Berkshire, Buckinghamshire was never considered a first-class county.
+Unlike neighbouring Berkshire, Buckinghamshire was never considered an important county team.

 Origin of club

 The present Buckinghamshire CCC was founded on 15 January 1891 as "Bucks County Cricket Club" with the Rothschild family prominent in its formation.
 Family member Anthony Gustav de Rothschild even represented the club.